RationalGeek/sordid/docs/roadmap.md

 * ~~Help page, with at least an FAQ section~~
 * ~~Intro on home page, with big red warning about this being alpha~~
 * Finish print page
+  * Finish the Misc Stats panel
-  * Needs to include character portrait
+  * Needs to include character portrait - but where?
   * ~~Needs to size bottom two panels to line up at bottom~~
+* Type in all the reference data: stock powers, templates,
 * Add link to alpha site from GitHub project page
 * Add Google Analytics
 * Post to community sites about project and solicit help